 If you have never taken a road trip to the picturesque town of Medina, which was originally part of the Connecticut Western Reserve area, then you are truly missing the opportunity to explore one of Ohio’s most charming squares.
 A definite Norman Rockwell painting.
-The county courthouse towers over one side of the square and the rest of the square is surrounded by mom and pop shops that offer an afternoon of shopping and exploring.
+The county courthouse towers over one side of the square and the rest of the square is surrounded by unique shops and eateries that offer an afternoon of shopping and exploring around this historic square.

 Root Candle Factory